VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  ## 1.6 Test Execution
  * Test cases are executed on the created test Cycle summary:
  * Bugs have been created based on the failed tests.
 The complete bug reports can be found here:
- * Full regression testing is needed after the bugs are fixed
+ * Full regression testing is needed after the bugs are fixed.
  ## 1.7 Test Completion

  # 2 SQL section